GeorgeSchiro/GetCert/README.md

 -   Performs extensive handshaking with the "Let's Encrypt" certificate provider network, all completely automatically
 -   Installs a new certificate and binds it to port 443 in IIS
+-   Creates new websites in IIS (as needed) for each SAN domain
 -   Comprehensive dated log files are produced with every run
 -   Can be command-line driven from a server batch job scheduler
 -   Software is highly configurable